 • Enhanced air quality: It enhances the indoor air quality and at the same time, achieving energy efficiency.

-• Health and well being of the dwellers: Data from several researches people living in green units reported less headaches, itchy eyes, breathing problems and Shaken Baby syndrome symptoms than those living in conventional homes.
+• Health and well being of the dwellers: Data from several types of research people living in green units reported fewer headaches, itchy eyes, breathing problems and Shaken Baby syndrome symptoms than those living in conventional homes.

-Chennai has set a recent example in the green building development.
+Chennai has set a recent example in green building development.
 The city has approximately 321 registered Green building projects.
-Out of which 37% are residential, 36% are commercial and 6% are railway station and the rest are few factories, landscape ad existing buildings.
-Chennai alone accounts more than 10 % of structures certified as eco-friendly by IGBC.
+Out of which 37% is residential, 36% are commercial and 6% are railway stations and the rest are few factories, landscape ad existing buildings.
+Chennai alone accounts for more than 10 % of structures certified as eco-friendly by IGBC.
 Chennai has witnessed a good transformation in the past three to four years.
 Aiming at developing more, Chennai is ranked 4th after Mumbai, Pune and Bengaluru among the Green cities across the nation.